5balls/coleitra/README.rst

 nuweb
 _____

+Unfortunately nuweb does not seem to be included in major linux distributions.
 Download the latest release from the `nuweb webpage <http://nuweb.sourceforge.net/>`_ and follow the instructions in the README file (They probably tell you to run `make nuweb` on your shell to build an executable file called "nuweb").

 pdflatex
 ________

-Get some variant of pdflatex from your operating system.
+Install some variant of pdflatex from your operating system.
 You probaby need to install some packages which names start with "texlive".

+Qt5
+___

+Install either the development packages for Qt5 or compile them yourself from source.
+Unfortunately I can't recommend using the installer from Qt itself as it requires registering with a seperate account and I strongly disagree with this decision of the Qt team to forcefully collect user data.

+cmake
+_____

+Install the cmake package from your operation system.

 Compile documentation and create coleitra source code .....................................................